afarhan/bitx40/README.md

 ## Revision record

+1.28.1
+- Fixed a bug that the PTTsense mod was not reliably detected on some radios.
+As a result, CW operation was disabled even when the mod was installed (tks Gary K4VIG and Joe IZ0WIT)

 1.28
 - prevention of out-of-band transmission depending on ITU region (tks Akira JJ1EPE)
 - allow the Arduino inputs to settle for 100 ms after power on (tks Ion VA3NOI)